nv-morpheus/Morpheus/examples/gnn_fraud_detection_pipeline/README.md

   --help                          Show this message and exit.
 ```

-To launch the configured Morpheus pipeline with the sample data that is provided at `examples/gnn_fraud_detection_pipeline/model`, run the following:
+To launch the configured Morpheus pipeline, run the following:

 ```bash
 python examples/gnn_fraud_detection_pipeline/run.py